-Just 35 miles from Sunset Point, Kenora is the commercial and cultural hub of the Lake of the Woods region.
+Kenora is just 35 miles from Sunset Point, and is the commercial and cultural hub of the Lake of the Woods region.
 Consider a day trip to Kenora to visit the unique landmarks and gift shops, museums, or enjoy a guided tour of Lake of the Woods.

 Below are some of the unique places that showcase the heritage and culture of this Sunset Country region.